400 E. University Street

 Hours: 8 a.m. - 4:30 p.m.

-The Classics program at Wooster is fundamentally interdisciplinary, and students have ample opportunity to approach the study of ancient Greece and Rome from a variety of perspectives: language and literature, history and myth, religion and philosophy, and archaeology and anthropology.
+The Classics program at Wooster is fundamentally interdisciplinary, and students have ample opportunity to approach the study of the ancient Mediterranean world from a variety of perspectives: language and literature, history and myth, religion and philosophy, and archaeology and anthropology.

-Students are also strongly encouraged to study abroad, and the College participates in highly regarded programs in both Italy and Greece.
-In the past, the department has offered its own study-abroad program, "Wooster in Greece," during which students can immerse themselves in Greek culture from the ancient to the modern period by visiting the famous sites of Athens, Crete, Delphi, the Peloponnesus, and Turkey.
+Students are strongly encouraged to study abroad, and the College participates in highly regarded programs in Italy and Greece.
+The Department offers its own summer study-abroad program, "Wooster in Greece," during which students immerse themselves in Greek culture from the ancient to the modern period by visiting famous sites in Athens, Crete, Delphi, the Peloponnesus, and Turkey.

 "The Classics are always modern." – Edward Bulwer-Lytton

-The Ancient Greek and Latin Reading Group meets to translate and discuss key passages of Greek and Latin philosophy, drama, poetry, myth, and history.
-The purpose of the group is to hone translation skills while learning more about Greek and Roman literature.
-The group meets every Friday at 2:30 p.m. in the Kauke Commons.
+Ancient Greek and Latin Reading Groups meet weekly to translate and discuss key passages of Greek and Latin philosophy, drama, poetry, myth, and history.
+The purpose of these groups is to hone translation skills while learning more about Greek and Roman literature.